Page High School Handbook

 - 5 unexcused absences – Parents will receive a letter, and the principal/principal's designee will schedule a meeting with the student, parent(s), and school team members to provide needed support while creating an attendance contract to monitor progress.

 - 7 unexcused absences – The principal/principal’s designee will schedule an individual assessment and refer to outside agencies as appropriate.

-- 10 unexcused absences – Parent will receive a letter, and a petition with Juvenile Court will be considered.
+- 10 unexcused absences – Parents will receive a letter, and a petition with Juvenile Court will be considered.

 Denial of Motor Vehicle License (TCA 49-6-3017)

 Parents should phone the Front Office (615-472-4730/4737) between 7:30 A.M. - 9:00 A.M. the day the student is absent.
 The fax number for the school is 615-472-4751.
-Parents are to send a note/email (firstname.lastname@example.org) or a medical excuse to school the morning following the absence.
+Parents have to send a note/email (Gabrielle Livingston) or a medical excuse to school the morning following the absence.
 If parents only make contact by phone, the absences will be considered unexcused.
 WCS Board Policy 6.200 defines excused absences as:

 - Personal illness/injury.
 The principal may require a doctor’s statement.